trinidadgithub/SoftwareEngineering/c/sorting/README.md

 ### The Heap Sort

 [Resource Link](https://www.toptal.com/developers/sorting-algorithms/merge-heap):  "Merge sort is very predictable.
 It makes between 0.5lg(n) and lg(n) comparisons per element, and between lg(n) and 1.5lg(n) swaps per element.
 The minima are achieved for already sorted data; the maxima are achieved, on average, for random data.
 If using Θ(n) extra space is of no concern, then merge sort is an excellent choice: It is simple to implement, and it is the only stable O(n·lg(n)) sorting algorithm.
-Note that when sorting linked lists, merge sort requires only Θ(lg(n)) extra space (for recursion).Heap sort is simple to implement, performs an O(n·lg(n)) in-place sort, but is not stable.
+Note that when sorting linked lists, merge sort requires only Θ(lg(n)) extra space (for recursion).Heap sort is simple to implement, performs an O(n·lg(n)) in-place sort, but is not stable."

 The first loop, the Θ(n) “heapify” phase, puts the array into heap order.
 The second loop, the O(n·lg(n)) “sortdown” phase, repeatedly extracts the maximum and restores heap order.